timkids/awx/awx/api/templates/api/job_cancel.md

 # Determine if a Job can be canceled

 Make a GET request to this resource to determine if the job can be canceled.
-The response will include the following field:

-* `can_cancel`: Indicates whether this job can be canceled (boolean, read-only)
 {% endifmeth %}

 {% ifmeth POST %}